Directions for filing a sexual misconduct complaint about ADP students can be found here.

 Sexual harassment is the disparate and unfair treatment of any individual because of his or her race, color, sex, religion, national origin, age, gender, sexual orientation (including gender identity), disability, or protected group status as defined by applicable laws is prohibited.
 This includes harassment and intimidation.

-Harassment is improper behavior that is unwelcome to the receiver and includes, but is not limited to, the use of verbal and practical jokes, unwelcome touching, offensive remarks or put-downs, displays of objects, and materials based on a protected status that create an offensive environment.
+Harassment is improper behavior that is unwelcome to the receiver and includes, but is not limited to, the use of verbal and practical jokes, unwelcome touching, offensive remarks or put-downs, displays of objects, and materials based on a protected status that creates an offensive environment.
 Actions such as these are prohibited and may also be unlawful.

-Sexual violence refers to physical sexual acts perpetrated against a persons will or where a person is incapable of giving consent (e.g., due to the student’s age or use of drugs or alcohol, or because an intellectual or other disability prevents the student from having the capacity to give consent).
+Sexual violence refers to physical sexual acts perpetrated against a person will or where a person is incapable of giving consent (e.g., due to the student’s age or use of drugs or alcohol, or because an intellectual or other disability prevents the student from having the capacity to give consent).
 Sexual violence includes but is not limited to, rape, sexual assault, harassment, stalking, voyeurism, exhibitionism, verbal, or physical sexuality-based threats or abuse, and intimate partner violence.
-Any act of sexual violence is prohibited and is subject to disciplinary action by the College.
+Any act of sexual violence is prohibited and is subject to disciplinary action by the University.

-Sexual activity requires consent, which the College defines as a positive unambiguous and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
+Sexual activity requires consent, which the University defines as a positive unambiguous and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
 The absence of a “no” does not qualify as consent to engage in sexual activity.
 Consent to some sexual acts does not constitute consent to others, nor does past consent to a given act constitute present or future consent.
 Consent must be ongoing throughout a sexual encounter and can be revoked at any time.

 Consent cannot be obtained through coercion, intimidation, or force or if the person is incapacitated through the use of drugs, alcohol, or any other condition.
 The use of drugs or alcohol does not diminish a student’s responsibility to obtain consent for sexual activity.